 Mary Wagner had e-mailed the financial packet to the board.
 The water usage spreadsheet was also e-mailed.

 Mary noted that two hydrant permits have been granted.
 The generator repair invoice has been paid and will be given to Mark for insurance claim purposes.
 The bill pertaining to locates is predominately a fire expense and this invoice will also be given to Mark for insurance purposes.
 Initial insurance payments have been received and the $500 deductible has been paid.
-It was noted that our insurance does not pay for water testing.
+It was noted that our insurance has not yet agreed to pay for the testing for our entire distribution system, the Board’s position is that it should.
+Mark is continuing that discussion with the insurance representatives..

 Mark noted that he had business cards made and that other directors who desired to have business cards could use the same format and have them made.